 Sedgwick County is also a proud sponsor of the Sedgwick County Zoo, the number one outdoor family attraction in the State of Kansas.
 Founded in 1971, the Zoo is ranked among the best zoos in the world, receiving numerous national and international awards.
-Occupying 247 acres, the Zoo is home to such exhibits as the Slawson Family Tiger Trek, the Downing Gorilla Forest, the Koch Orangutan & Chimpanzee Habitat, and the Cessna Penguin Cove.
-In 2016, the 'Reed Family Elephants of the Zambezi River Valley' exhibit opened to the public.
+Occupying 247 acres, the Zoo is home to such exhibits as the Slawson Family Tiger Trek, the Downing Gorilla Forest, the Koch Orangutan & Chimpanzee Habitat, the Cessna Penguin Cove, and the Elephants of the Zambezi River Valley.
+Sedgwick County Zoo will celebrated its 50 year anniversary in 2021 with events such as displays of giant glowing animal-shaped lanterns, the unveiling of a new entrance, and the opening of the new Asian Cat Track.